root-foundation/root/README.md

 Slowing down AI is *not* the solution.
 AI enables progress.<br/>
 Instead, we must *reorganize* ourselves to advance *without imbalance* so that we take advantage of AI to *prosper together*.

-Otherwise, opportunity will be concentrated in a few hands, dividing us and driving collapse.
+Otherwise, opportunity will be concentrated in a few hands, dividing us and accelerating collapse.

 We need RootNet.